 |Stage of Dementia||IADL abilities||ADL abilities|

-Because Alzheimer’s disease and related dementias are progressive conditions, the ability to perform activities of daily living and instrumental activities of daily living deteriorates over time.
-This is why ability to perform ADLs is often the benchmark for assessing dementia, and why it’s crucial for assisted living and memory care homes to know exactly what ADLs your loved one needs help with before moving in.
+Because Alzheimer’s disease and related dementias are progressive conditions, the ability to perform activities of daily living and instrumental activities of daily living deteriorate over time.
+The ability to perform ADLs is a benchmark for assessing dementia and a reason why it is crucial for assisted living and memory care facilities to know what help and support your loved one needs before moving in.

-Making notes about which ADLs and IADLs a person is capable of is a good step toward better care at home or, especially, communicating with doctors and assisted living homes.
-You can take these notes yourself or use online tools and assessments that make the process simpler.
+A smart first step is to note which ADLs and IADLs someone is capable of doing.
+This creates better care at home, when communicating with doctors or entering into an assisted living home.
+It is easy to take these notes yourself or use an online tool that simplifies the process.
 For more, see “How To Assess” below.

-An important step in knowing if your loved one qualifies for Medicaid or Long Term Care (LTC) insurance is to get an assessment of the ability to perform activities of daily living and instrumental activities of daily living.
-Case managers with insurance companies will want to know exactly which benefits should be given to a person, and this is often accomplished by a comprehensive evaluation of ADL and IADL abilities.
+When trying to qualify for Medicaid or Long Term Care (LTC) insurance, it is important to get an assessment of your loved one’s ability to perform activities of daily living and instrumental activities of daily living.
+Insurance case managers will want to know which benefits should be awarded, and this is accomplished by a comprehensive evaluation of ADL and IADL abilities.

-State Medicaid programs make money available to people based on their finances (assets and income) and medical needs.
-In most states there are programs for covering costs associated with getting personal care.
-The amounts paid out are determined very specifically by assessing how many ADLs a person needs help with, and to what degree.
-To know what the process is for getting an assessment for Medicaid, contact your local Area Agency on Aging.
+State Medicaid offers health insurance to people based on their finances and medical needs.
+In most states, there are programs for covering personal care.
+The amount paid is determined by how many ADLs a person needs help with, and to what degree.
+To find out more information about getting an assessment for Medicaid, contact your local Area Agency on Aging.

-Your own evaluation of ADLs will not be enough for insurance or assisted living.
-To get a professional assessment of abilities, begin by making an appointment with your primary care doctor.
-Before that appointment, however, you’ll want to do an assessment with your own notes or with an online activities of daily living assessment tool.
+An individual’s evaluation of ADLs is not sufficient for insurance companies or assisted living facilities.
+To get a professional assessment of your loved one’s abilities, start by making an appointment with your primary care doctor.
+Prior to the appointment, do an assessment with your own notes or via an online assessment for activities of daily living.

-When your loved one begins showing signs of dementia (and especially after a diagnosis is made) it’s a good idea to keep notes on functional abilities.
-What actions are difficult?
-This helps with healthcare, because if a doctor asks about symptoms you can be very specific.
-Telling the difference between Alzheimer’s disease and other dementias may require knowing which specific tasks are a problem.
-(People with Frontotemporal dementia, for example, will be more prone to aggression and apathy than memory loss.)
+When your loved one begins showing signs of dementia and after a diagnosis is made, it is a good idea to keep notes on their functional abilities.
+Start by observing what tasks are difficult.
+This helps with healthcare, because if a doctor asks about symptoms you can be very detail-oriented.
+Sometimes the key to telling the difference between Alzheimer’s disease and another form of dementia is knowing which specific tasks are a problem.
+For example, people with Frontotemporal dementia, are more prone to aggression and apathy than memory loss.

-Caregivers and health professionals can use the assessment to anticipate future symptoms and develop an effective care plan.
-The important goal is to record observations so you are actively monitoring your loved one’s abilities.
-This helps manage and predict symptoms to maintain the highest possible quality of life.
+Caregivers and health professionals can use these assessments to predict future symptoms and develop an effective care plan.
+An important goal is to record observations, so your loved one abilities are constantly being monitored.
+Ultimately, this helps manage symptoms and ensure a high quality of life.